colemanimhoff/fundamentals/typescript/README.md

 };
 ```

+##### Interfaces

+Creates a new type, describing the property names and value types of an object

 ##### Classes

 A blueprint to create an object with some fields (values) and methods (functions) to represent a "thing".